tkem/mopidy-dleyna/README.rst

 Currently, only the browse interface is implemented, so searching will return no results from Digital Media Servers.

-Browsing through this extension may crash at least some versions of minidlna_ (a.k.a ReadyMedia, the NAS daemon provided with many NETGEAR routers).
-The reasons for this, and possible workarounds, remain to be investigated.

 .. _Mopidy: http://www.mopidy.com/
 .. _DLNA: http://www.dlna.org/